How to Sell a House by Owner in Arizona

 Earnest money

 The earnest money deposit is typically a small amount of money that goes into an escrow account to show that the buyer is serious.
-The amount is negotiable, and it always goes toward the purchase price.
+It’s negotiable, and it always goes toward the purchase price.

 When buyers add contingencies to the contract, they can back out of the deal and get their earnest money back in certain circumstances, such as if anything unsatisfactory turns up on the inspection report.
 You’ll need to have a third-party account set aside to hold this earnest money until closing (such as a title company).

-Remember that even if you come to terms with your buyer verbally at first, you’ll want to put the offer in writing using a residential real estate purchase contract, like this one that is specific to Arizona.
+Remember that even if you come to terms with your buyer verbally at first, you’ll want to put the offer in writing using a residential real estate purchase contract.
 A purchase contract is a legally binding document that protects the interests of both the seller and the buyer by specifically outlining expectations prior to closing.

 To reduce the risk of errors for your sale, hire a real estate attorney to review the contract for you.
 The attorney can also advise you on the necessary steps in preparation for closing.
 A real estate attorney usually charges $150 to $350 per hour.